foxylion/psql-multi/README.md

     --results, -r
        When using a SELECT statement as the command results will be printed to console
        Default: false
+    --ssl
+       Use a SSL connection to the database server
+       Default: false
     --user, -u
        User to authenticate